 Breakfast is the important meal of the day.

 Breakfast is the most significant meal of the day for Turks.
 It is an essential component of society.
 Every family should sit down for breakfast together.
 Every member of the family must be present for breakfast.
 The table is set, a variety of foods are presented, the bread is sliced, and you are ready to go when the hot Turkish tea has been made.
 The flavors of Turkish breakfast include sweet, spicy, and salty.
 Foods that are salty and spicy are typically eaten first.
-The sweets are then consumed, leaving a delicious taste.
+The sweets are then consumed, leaving a sweet and delicious taste to end your meal.
 After breakfast, tea is typically sipped for a bit longer.

-The Turkish prefer to spend time speaking at the breakfast table while still sitting down and sipping their tea even after they have finished eating, thus, breakfast is something to enjoy and take their time with.
+The Turkish prefer to spend time talking with one another at the breakfast table while still sitting down and sipping their tea even after they have finished eating, thus, breakfast is something to enjoy and take their time with.
 The breakfast also changes on holidays, weekends, and special events, and new items are prepared accordingly.

 Regional Differences in Turkish Food

-• Turkish cuisine is well-known throughout the world.
-One of the most popular cuisines, after French and Chinese.
+- Turkish cuisine is well-known throughout the world.
+One of the most popular cuisines, after French, Italian, Mexican and Chinese.
 Turkish cuisine has a rich appearance and is renowned for its distinctive traditional dishes.

 Typical Turkish Breakfast Recipes